ajeet0502/url-short/README.md

 # url-short
 # Project setup
-import the DB
+import the sql file in Database

-configuration the database in lib/db.php
+configure the database credentials in lib/db.php

 php version 7.4